lebe-dev/pw/docs/ARCHITECTURE.md

 - Frontend decodes URL slug part and extract:
   - Secret ID
   - Encryption Key
+  - If encryption key is blank, frontend asks for a password
 - Frontend sends secret ID to backend
 - Backend returns encrypted payload for given Secret ID or return `400 Bad Request`
 - Frontend decrypt data and shows to user